Visit Cardiff: 8 Things to See, Do and Visit in Cardiff

 4. Cardiff Bay

-One of the best things to do in Cardiff has got to be exploring the 2,700 acres of waterfront land.
+One of the best places to visit in Cardiff has got to be exploring the 2,700 acres of waterfront land.
 Although it could easily take up the best part of the day, Cardiff Bay is well worth the time and energy.
 Covering almost the entire former dockyards, the Cardiff Bay redevelopment is home to plenty of fun things to do, especially if you’re travelling with children.

 If you have kids in tow, be sure to visit one of the main attractions in Cardiff, Wales – Techniquest.
 It’s an interactive, child-friendly science centre.
 In addition to plenty of hands-on fun and learning experiences, parents can entertain their kids with educational displays in the facility’s first-class planetarium, too.